• USD

 The silent places

-There is something remarkable about standing quietly on the various precipices surrounding the Valley of Desolation.
-The deafening silence that embraces the rock faces tells a story without saying a word.
-It narrates a hundred million years of Mother Nature's power and eternity, and when compared to our human frailty, the experience is almost otherworldly.
+There is something remarkable about standing quietly on the precipices around the Valley of Desolation.
+The silence that embraces the rock faces tells a story of power and time, and when compared to human scale, the experience feels otherworldly.

 Bucks to birds